 - Click "Apply" then "OK"

-If you wish to optimise your system further, or you are using a system that is particularly lacking in resources you can follow the tips below for advanced optimisation.
+If you wish to optimise your system further, you can follow the tips below for additional optimisation.

 Disable Visual effects